KiranS1999/Cafe-Menu-UI/README.md

 As an administrator of a cafe I would like to persist my courier, customer, order and product information so that I can monitor inventory and derive business metrics.

 ### Use Case
-Title: Cafe Data Management
+- Title: Cafe Data Management
-Primary Actor: Administrator
+- Primary Actor: Administrator
-Success Scenario:
+- Success Scenario:
 1. Adminstrator uploads raw CSV files.
 2. CSV data is extracted, tranformed and persisted through both CSV and MySQL database (localhost).
 3. Through CLI, Adminstrator can CRUD products, orders, couriers and customers(db exclusive) through a menu system.
 4. UI is clear and intuitive.
-5. User's name, thier action (i.e CRUD) and the specific date is logged.
+5. User's name, their action (i.e CRUD) and the specific date is logged.
 6. SQL can be used on DB data to derive business insights.

 ## Code